'The thought makes me sick' Val McDermid ends lifelong support of Raith Rovers and sponsorship over signing

-Val McDermid ends lifelong support of Raith Rovers and sponsorship over David Goodwillie signing
+David Goodwillie Transfer: Val McDermid ends lifelong support of Raith Rovers and sponsorship over Goodwillie signing

 Crime writer Val McDermid has ended her lifelong support of Raith Rovers and her sponsorship of the club.